DIRECT STAFFORD LOANS

 Direct Stafford Loans are low-interest federal student loans that help pay for the cost of education.
 The lender for these loans is the U.S. Department of Education.
 There are two types of Stafford Loans:

-Subsidized: A loan for which the government pays the interest during your in-school and six month grace periods.
+Subsidized: A loan for which the government pays the interest during your in-school and six month grace period.
 You will not become responsible for interest charges until the six month grace period has expired.

 Unsubsidized: A loan for which you are responsible for paying all the interest that is charged starting 30 days from the date the loan is disbursed to the school and continuing until the loan is paid in full.